-As far as possible, the required tasks must be relevant to the research project, the research interests and career plans of the PhD student.
-Moreover, the timing and placement of the hours must accommodate maximally for the PhD plan and must not hinder the student in carrying out his/her project, participate in courses and observe study periods abroad.
+Whenever possible, the tasks assigned should be relevant to the research project, align with the PhD student's research interests and career goals.
+Furthermore, the timing and allocation of these hours should be designed to accommodate the PhD plan and should not impede the student's progress in conducting research, attending courses, or pursuing study periods abroad.

-The Head of Department is responsible for continuously recording the tasks performed and providing a statement of hours worked, and continuously informing the PhD student and principal supervisor of the scheduled and planned required work, for example in connection with annual employee development supervisions, long term planning, settlement of allocation of hours etc.
+The Head of Department is responsible for maintaining a continuous record of the tasks performed by the PhD student, providing a statement of the hours worked, and regularly communicating with the PhD student and principal supervisor regarding scheduled and planned required work.
+This communication may occur during annual employee development meetings, long-term planning discussions, and when allocating work hours.

 Hours of work are calculated as follows: